ElwynPalmerton/Blerdeblerb-client/README.md

 To run Blerdeblurb locally, you need to clone and run both repos:

-To run Blerdeblurb locally, you need to clone and run both repos:

 **Running the frontend:**

 1. Run `git clone https://github.com/ElwynPalmerton/Blerdeblerb-client.git` from the command line.